-A new emperor, Charles V, had ascended the throne of Germany, and the emissaries of Rome hastened to present their congratulations and induce the monarch to employ his power against the Reformation.
-On the other hand, the elector of Saxony, to whom Charles was in great degree indebted for his crown, entreated him to take no step against Luther until he should have granted him a hearing.
+A new emperor, Charles V., had ascended the throne of Germany, and the emissaries of Rome hastened to present their congratulations, and induce the monarch to employ his power against the Reformation.
+On the other hand, the Elector of Saxony, to whom Charles was in great degree indebted for his crown, entreated him to take no step against Luther until he should have granted him a hearing.
 The emperor was thus placed in a position of great perplexity and embarrassment.
 The papists would be satisfied with nothing short of an imperial edict sentencing Luther to death.
-The elector had declared firmly that "neither his imperial majesty nor any other person had shown that Luther's writings had been refuted;" therefore he requested "that Dr. Luther should be furnished with a safe-conduct, so that he might appear before a tribunal of learned, pious, and impartial judges."-D'Aubigne, b.
-6, ch.
-11.
+The elector had declared firmly that "neither his imperial majesty nor any one else had yet made it appear to him that the reformer's writings had been refuted; "therefore he requested "that Doctor Luther be furnished with a safe-conduct, so that he might answer for himself before a tribunal of learned, pious, and impartial judges."

-The attention of all parties was now directed to the assembly of the German states which convened at Worms soon after the accession of Charles to the empire.
+The attention of all parties was now directed to the assembly of the German States which convened at Worms soon after the accession of Charles to the empire.
 There were important political questions and interests to be considered by this national council; for the first time the princes of Germany were to meet their youthful monarch in deliberative assembly.
-From all parts of the fatherland had come the dignitaries of church and state.
-Secular lords, highborn, powerful, and jealous of their hereditary rights; princely ecclesiastics, flushed with their conscious superiority in rank and power; courtly knights and their armed retainers; and ambassadors from foreign and distant lands,-all gathered at Worms.
-Yet in that vast assembly the subject that excited the deepest interest was the cause of the Saxon Reformer.
+From all parts of the Fatherland had come the dignitaries of Church and State.
+Secular lords, highborn powerful, and jealous of their hereditary rights; princely ecclesiastics, flushed with their conscious superiority in rank and power; courtly knights and their armed retainers; and ambassadors from foreign and distant lands-all gathered at Worms.
+Yet in that vast assembly the subject that excited the deepest interest, was the cause of the Saxon reformer.

 Charles had previously directed the elector to bring Luther with him to the Diet, assuring him of protection, and promising a free discussion, with competent persons, of the questions in dispute.
 Luther was anxious to appear before the emperor.
-His health was at this time much impaired; yet he wrote to the elector: "If I cannot go to Worms in good health, I will be carried there, sick as I am.
-For if the emperor [146]

-calls me, I cannot doubt that it is the call of God Himself.
-If they desire to use violence against me, and that is very probable (for it is not for their instruction that they order me to appear), I place the matter in the Lord's hands.
-He still lives and reigns who preserved the three young men in the burning fiery furnace.
-If He will not save me, my life is of little consequence.
-Let us only prevent the gospel from being exposed to the scorn of the wicked, and let us shed our blood for it, for fear they should triumph.
-It is not for me to decide whether my life or my death will contribute most to the salvation of all....
-You may expect everything from me... except flight and recantation.
-Fly I cannot, and still less retract."-Ibid., b.
-7, ch.
-1.
+His health was at this time much impaired; yet he wrote to the elector: "If I cannot perform the journey to Worms in good health, I will be carried there, sick as I am.
+For, since the emperor has summoned me, I cannot doubt that it is the call of God himself.
+If they intend to use violence against me, as they probably do, for assuredly it is with no view of gaining information that they require me to appear before them, I place the matter in the Lord's hands.
+He still lives and reigns who preserved the three Israelites in the fiery furnace.
+If it be not his will to save me, my life is of little consequence.
+Let us only take care that the gospel be not exposed to the scorn of the ungodly, and let us shed our blood in its defense rather than allow them to triumph.
+Who shall say whether my life or my death would contribute most to the salvation of my brethren?"
+"Expect anything from me but flight or recantation.
+Fly I cannot; still less can I recant."